joseeden/joeden/docs/005-Cybersecurity/006-Identity-and-Access-Management/011-Privilege-Access-Management.md

 ## Privileged Accounts

 Privileged accounts extend beyond regular user permissions, catering to diverse roles such as systems administrators, IT support, security analysts, and project-specific teams.
-Delegated authority must align with trustworthiness, as misuse can harm the organization.

-**Classes of Privileged Users**
+### Classes of Privileged Users

+Privileged users have varied responsibilities depending on their role.

 - Systems administrators: Oversee OS, applications, and performance.
 - Help desk/IT support: Manage endpoints, servers, and applications.
 - Security analysts: Quick access to IT infrastructure and data.

-**Delegation Considerations**
-- Authority delegated aligns with trustworthiness.
+### Delegation Considerations

+When delegating authority, it's important to ensure alignment with the user's level of trust.

+- Delegated authority should match the user’s trustworthiness.
-- Contingent on preventing misuse or abuse.
+- Measures should focus on preventing misuse or abuse of privileges.

-**Risk Mitigation Measures**
+### Risk Mitigation Measures

+Mitigating risks tied to privileged accounts involves strict access control and monitoring.

 - **Detailed Logging**
-  - Crucial for deterrent and administrative control.
+  - Essential for tracking actions and enforcing administrative controls.

-- **String  ent Access Control**
+- **Stringent Access Control**
-  - Nonprivileged users require MFA.
+  - Nonprivileged users should use MFA.
-  - Additional authentication for privileged users.
+  - Privileged users require additional layers of authentication.
   - Explore just-in-time identity for specific access needs.

 **Trust Verification**
   - Background checks, nondisclosure agreements, and policies.
   - Financial investigations with periodic updates for privileged accounts.

-**Audit Enhancement**
+### Audit Enhancement

+Privileged accounts require stronger audit measures to ensure proper use.

 - **Monitoring and Auditing**
-  - Intensive monitoring for privileged accounts.
-  - Increased audit frequency and depth compared to regular users.
+  - Privileged accounts need more frequent and detailed monitoring.
+  - Audit logs should be regularly reviewed with increased scrutiny compared to standard accounts.

 ## Segregation of Duties